arvindrk47/code_practice/readme.md

-This Repository is contains practice code of leetcode problems.
+This Repository is contains practice code of leetcode and gfg problems.